 Spreadsheets are arguably the world’s most-used data tool, and connecting AI agents to them is a high-value use case — from financial modeling to data cleaning to automated reporting.
 The MCP ecosystem has responded with dozens of servers, and the landscape is more nuanced than you’d expect.

 The ecosystem splits four ways.
-Excel has the most popular single server (3,500 stars, Python, works without Excel installed).
+Excel has the most popular single server (3,600 stars, Python, works without Excel installed).
 Google Sheets has the most options (10+ repos, from dedicated Sheets servers to full Workspace suites).
 Airtable bridges spreadsheet and database territory with both official and community servers.
-Smartsheet quietly shipped an official MCP server with safety controls.
+Smartsheet deprecated its GitHub MCP server in favor of a hosted solution (March 2026).

 Disclosure: Our recommendations are based on research — analyzing documentation, GitHub repositories, community feedback, and published benchmarks.
 We have not hands-on tested every server in this guide.